cornelinux/yubikey-luks/README.md

 If you set CONCATENATE=1 option in the file /etc/ykluks.cfg then both your password and Yubikey response will be bundled together and written to key slot: passwordbd438575f4e8df965c80363f8aa6fe1debbe9ea9

+If you set HASH=1 option in the file /etc/ykluks.cfg then your password will be hashed with sha256 algorithm before using as challenge for yubikey: printf password | sha256sum | awk '{print $1}'
+5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8

 Changing the welcome text
 -------------------------